−18%

 Common questions

-Yes — Manhattan, Oracle TMS, BluJay, JDA, and most major WMS platforms are in our active engagement portfolio.
-We integrate as primary scope (not phase 2), with documented interface contracts, dual-write windows for critical paths, and explicit fallback for partner unavailability.
+Yes.
+Manhattan, Oracle TMS, BluJay, JDA, and other major WMS platforms are in our active portfolio.
+Integration is treated as primary scope, not a later phase.
+We define interface contracts, run dual-write windows on critical paths, and include fallback paths for partner outages.

-ELD-aware design, hours-of-service compliance integrated into routing and dispatch, and the audit-trail tooling DOT examination requires.
+We design with ELD requirements in mind and integrate hours-of-service compliance into routing and dispatch.
+We also implement audit-trail tooling required for DOT examinations.
 CITADEL co-pilots regulated-fleet engagements from kickoff.

 Operating assessment: 4–6 weeks, $50K–$120K.
 Routing / ETA program: 6–10 months, $500K–$1.5M.
 Dispatch platform with TMS / WMS integration: 9–14 months, $1M–$3M.
 Multi-modal optimization programs: $1.5M–$4M+.
 Managed Services: $40K–$150K monthly retainer.